systemjs/systemjs/docs/module-formats.md

 In due course this will be entirely replaced by the contextual loader once this has been specified.

-_ES6 is loaded via XHR making it non-[CSP](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) compatible.
-ES6 should always be built for production to avoid transpiler costs, making this a development-only feature._
+_ES modules are loaded via XHR making it non-[CSP](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) compatible.
+ES modules should always be built for production to avoid transpiler costs, making this a development-only feature._

 ### CommonJS